Sanoy24/tms_api/README.md

 ## Overview

-This is a Task Management App built using Node.js and Express.
-It includes functionality for user authentication, password reset, and token management.
+This is a Task Management System REST api built using Node.js, Express and mongodb.

 ## Getting Started